 This gives us extra time and space to capture something you’ll cherish for the rest of your lives.
 Will we achieve that goal in 20-30 minutes at your venue?
 Absolutely.
 But the more time, the better.

-Intimate weddings save money
+Small weddings save money.

 Weddings are expensive.
 It’s no secret.
 And during the uncertain times we find ourselves in, it only makes sense to tighten the money belt a bit.
 Lowering your guest count is the single quickest way to save money when planning a wedding.
 Providing food and drinks for 200 people is a helluva lot more expensive than doing so for 10 people.